1934 US Open at Merion GC

 1950 Reading Open at Berkshire CC

 The fourth annual Reading Open was back at the Berkshire CC where Ben Hogan had won in 1948.
-In welcoming Hogan, who was the professional at the nearby Hershey CC, back to competitive golf and hoping that he would be playing in their Reading Open again.
+The golfers of Reading were welcoming Hogan, who was the professional at the nearby Hershey CC, back to competitive golf and hoping that he would be playing in their Reading Open again.
 This page in the program book featured some of his accomplishments.
 But, when the tournament kicked off Hogan was in California making a movie about his life, called Follow the Sun.
 Sam Snead won the tournament with a 72 hole total of 268, which was one stroke better than Hogan’s winning score in 1948.

 1950 US Open at Merion GC